hashicorp/lineal/docs/docs/concepts/scales.md

 ## CSS Range

 It is common when visualizing data to encode discrete characteristics.
 This could be a color within a predefined set for an ordinal color scale, or a pattern for a partitioned map, or iconography or whatever other stylistic motifs.
-Typically, this is done using a scale with a discrete range (e.g., Theshold or Ordinal) to map a data value to a presentational value (color hex or class name).
+Typically, this is done using a scale with a discrete range (e.g., Threshold or Ordinal) to map a data value to a presentational value (color hex or class name).
 Lineal wants to use the platform as much as possible while also respecting the separation of concerns among document structure, behavior, and styles.

 For this reason, it is a best practice to map data to discrete CSS class names so that CSS can be in control of setting styles as much as possible.
 Lineal has a `CSSRange` class and `css-range` helper for making this as easy as possible.